 You can prepare the solution by using a mop bucket and adding a gallon of hot water.
 After that, you can add four cups of olive oil and half a cup of white vinegar.
 Next, get your mob, let it absorb the solution, and wring out water.

-You can begin to mop from the interior areas of your room.
+You can begin to mop the interior areas of your room.
 But make sure to avoid excessive water.
 Ensure you change the water when it becomes dirty as you mop.